3liz/docker-qgis-build/README.md

 make build
 ```

-By default, create a multi-stage build environment for ubuntu 20.04.
+By default, create a multi-stage build environment for debian 11 (bullseye).

 Multi stage build provide a much smaller image that a full build image with all dependencies: 1.21 Go for
 final multi-stage build against 6.06 Go for a vanilla build image.